zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-Three Google SSO modules have been moved from the `portal-security-sso` project to a new project named `portal-security-sso-google`.
-Similarly, the settings module (`portal-settings-authentication-google-web`) was moved from the `portal-settings` project to a new project named `portal-settings-authentication-google`.
-These new projects are deprecated and available to download from Liferay Marketplace.
+Google SSO modules have been moved from the `portal-security-sso` project to a new project named `portal-security-sso-google`.
+This new projects is deprecated and available to download from Liferay Marketplace.

 #### Who is affected?